 Coursera Competitors & Alternatives: In a Nutshell

-Before we dive deep into Coursera competitors and alternatives, here are some other Coursera alternatives in a nutshell.
+Before getting into Coursera competitors and alternatives, here is a quick list of these other Coursera alternatives:

 Sr. No. | Coursera Alternatives | Ratings | Best features/courses |